 What’s In Store For The Future?

-It is a worrying thought for supporters that there could be a huge impact on medical marijuana reform if the wrong candidate is chosen.
+It is a worrying thought for supporters that there could be a huge impact on online marijuana reform if the wrong candidate is chosen.
 There have been many slow but steady changes in accepting the benefits of cannabis with the current president, but if a new candidate is chosen, all of that progress could become undone.
 The future is uncertain for those businesses that rely on marijuana trade, whilst state economies that have improved since marijuana legalization could also suffer.

 Marijuana reform remains an important subject for cannabis collective supporters.
 It is hoped that the best candidate will be chosen so that those whose health relies on it can have access to this useful substance.
 So far, it looks like there’s a 50/50 chance that a president will be elected that supports cannabis legalization for America.